|

 Wednesday, the 17th of September 2003.

-appellant and introduced evidence to show that Ruth was suffering from
+appeared for the appellant and introduced evidence to show that Ruth was

-"battered woman syndrome" when she shot David.
-He claimed that she had been
+suffering from "battered woman syndrome" when she shot David.
+It should be noted that "battered woman

 "disgracefully treated" by him and that this could have left her in